Generalizing Score-based generative models for Heavy-tailed Distributions: Introduction

-The core idea of SGMs is twofold.
-First, the data distribution is gradually corrupted by adding Gaussian noise.
-Second, a neural network is trained to reverse this process, estimating the noise to recover the original data sample from its corrupted version.
-New samples are generated by starting from standard Gaussian noise and iteratively applying the trained network to progressively denoise it.
+The core idea of SGMs is twofold: the data distribution is gradually corrupted by Gaussian noise, and a neural network is trained to reverse this process.
+New samples are then generated by starting from Gaussian noise and iteratively denoising it with the trained network.
+The empirical success of SGMs has motivated their application to increasingly challenging regimes.
+A setting of growing interest is the generation of heavy-tailed data~\citep{bingham1987regular, resnick2007heavy}.
+Accurately modeling extreme events and distributional tails is central in climate science, insurance, and finance, where data routinely exhibit heavy-tailed behavior~\citep{mardani2025residual, beirlant2004statistics}.

-Standard approaches add noise to the data such that the resulting noisy samples approximately follow a Gaussian distribution, which leads to several limitations.
-In particular, this often necessitates a long forward noising horizon, which in practice entails a substantial computational cost due to the large number of required denoising steps.
-To mitigate this, several efficient sampling methods were proposed, ranging from the original DDPM sampling \cite{ho2020denoising} to DDIM \cite{song2021ddim}, PNDM \cite{liu2022pndm}, and EDM \cite{karras2022elucidating}, which all aimed at reducing the number of steps while preserving generative quality.
-This also requires that the network accurately estimates the score over a large range of noise levels, which necessitates a well tailored training procedure.
-Accordingly, complementary research has focused on improving training efficiency through architectural and procedural strategies \cite{song2021scorebased, dhariwal2021diffusionbeatGan, karras2022elucidating, Karras2023TrainingDiffusion}.
-In some cases, Gaussian initialization is insufficient, such as for heavy-tailed distributions, necessitating alternative solutions \cite{pandey2025heavytailed}.

-While Gaussian initialization is a pillar of the SGM framework, its necessity can be challenged by observing the distribution dynamics during the forward noising process.
-The analysis of the forward probability densities induced by Gaussian convolution is a classical research area \cite{evans2010partial}, and recent advances demonstrate that noising implies a rigorously controllable smoothing procedure of the data distribution.
-Specifically, Silveri and Ocello \yrcite{silveri2025beyond} demonstrate that the forward noising procedure is a form of regularization that can be rigorously quantified by tracking the evolution of the log-concavity and Lipschitz constants of the data distribution.

-This perspective on distribution smoothing allows us to interpret the diffusion process as a complexity reduction mechanism.
-By leveraging the forward process, we can identify intermediate distributions that exhibits increased regularity compared to the original data.
-Those simpler distributions can be efficiently approximated using appropriate and fast models, such as Normalizing Flows for images \cite{zhai2025normalizing, dinh2017realnvp, Papamakarios2021Normalizing}, and subsequently refined through a truncated denoising trajectory.
-Furthermore, a rich body of literature offers significant potential for analyzing the modeling of smoothed distributions \cite{dalalyan2017theoretical,durmus2017nonasymptotic,gao2024convergence,gao2025wasserstein}.